General FAQs

 How far in advance should I contact Indiana 811?

-You must contact 811 at least two full working days prior to excavation to give the member utilities enough time to mark the approximate location of their underground utilities on your property.
 “Working day” means every day except Saturday, Sunday, and state and national legal holidays.
-If tickets are submitted after 7am ET on a working day, that day will not be counted in the notice given to our Member Utilities.
+Tickets submitted after 7am ET on a working day, that day will not be counted in the notice given to our Member Utilities.
 All times are in ET.

 What do the marks/flags mean?